- Wikipedia has its own culture. Knowing the jargon will help you navigate the online encyclopedia.

 Conflict of interest

 There’s a common saying around Wikipedia: anyone can edit your Wikipedia article except you.
 According to Wikipedia’s editing rules, people with a vested interest in a topic or article are not allowed to edit them due to that conflict of interest.
-There are plenty of notorious cases of people trying to clean up their own page - and leaving a bigger mess in the process.
+There are plenty of notorious cases of people trying to clean up their own article - and leaving a bigger mess in the process.

 The concept of notability is one way Wikipedia avoids articles that focus on self-promotion or covert advertisement.
 To qualify for an article, a person or company needs notability; in short, the subject needs to attract attention based on its merit over a sustained, significant period.
 Often, this means that other sources, especially printed articles, have featured the topic at different moments over time.

-Aside from creating pages that don’t deserve their own entry or editing in a topic where you have a clear conflict of interest, there is another type of questionable editing Wikipedia watches for: tendentious editing.
+Aside from creating articles that don’t deserve their own entry or editing in a topic where you have a clear conflict of interest, there is another type of questionable editing Wikipedia watches for: tendentious editing.
 This applies to anyone who uses Wikipedia to ‘push their agenda’ or has a clear bias when editing and otherwise contributing to Wikipedia.

 Biographies of living people (BLP)

 Understandably, articles on people who are currently relevant or popular are especially prone to tendentious editing and conflicts of interest.
-For that reason, the Wikipedia page with instructions for biographies of living people is one of the most detailed for editors.
+For that reason, the Wikipedia article with instructions for biographies of living people is one of the most detailed for editors.
 Administrators will use more scrutiny with these articles than with other articles.

 The sandbox gives (new) users a place to practice editing and try out articles without spamming Wikipedia.
-Since test pages are speedily deleted and take up valuable resources, the sandbox creates a space where users can experiment with features such as the layout, figure out the Wikilink system, and practice adding infoboxes.
+Since test articles are speedily deleted and take up valuable resources, the sandbox creates a space where users can experiment with features such as the layout, figure out the Wikilink system, and practice adding infoboxes.

 Wikipedia terms about referencing